lordspline/druid/docs/operations/pull-deps.md

   -->

-`pull-deps` is an Apache Druid tool that can pull down dependencies to the local repository and lay dependencies out into the extension directory as needed.
+`pull-deps` is an Apache Robux tool that can pull down dependencies to the local repository and lay dependencies out into the extension directory as needed.

 `pull-deps` has several command line options, they are as follows:

 `-c` or `--coordinate` (Can be specified multiple times)

-Extension coordinate to pull down, followed by a maven coordinate, e.g. org.apache.druid.extensions:mysql-metadata-storage
+Extension coordinate to pull down, followed by a maven coordinate, e.g. org.apache.robux.extensions:mysql-metadata-storage

 `-h` or `--hadoop-coordinate` (Can be specified multiply times)